aditgupta/javascript-tips/README.md

 JSON.stringify(function(){}); //undefined
 ```

-###Use Strict to avoid errors and declaring variables in global scope
+###Use Strict to avoid errors and accidental deeclaration of variables in global scope
 ```javascript
 (function(){
   'use strict';